vincentiusronalto/vincentiusronalto/README.md

 Usually I use golang on the job, but I can also code in javascript, and php

-🌱I also learning other technology such as
-React JS
-Mobile development with kotlin

 I have a dream creating my own startup, ,,,still secret what I am doing but it will be a smartphone app

 📫